Blood Relations

 - A and B are sisters

-Coded Blood Relations: Sometimes relationships are given in code like “A + B” meaning A is B’s sister.
-You’ll need to decode the relationship before solving.
+Coded Blood Relations: Sometimes relationships are given in code, such as “A + B” meaning A is B’s sister.
+Decode each symbol into a plain relationship before building the family tree.

 Standard Notation for Solving:

-- Use ’+’ for same generation sibling relationship
+- Use ’+’ for a same-generation sibling relationship

 - Or use generation markers: ↑ for parent, → for spouse